 - 1. Network Configuration: Set up the required IP configuration of the Managed Switch. - 2.
 System Service Configuration: Enable or disable the specified network services. - 3.
 RS232/Telnet/Console Configuration: View the RS-232 serial port setting, specific Telnet and Console services. - 4.
 Time Server Configuration: Set up the time server's configuration. - 5.
+Time Range: Set up the time interval of PSE's power supply over Ethernet to PDs (powered devices). - 6.
 Device Community: View the registered SNMP community name list.
-Add a new community name or remove an existing community name. - 6.
-SNMPv3 USM User: Allow administrator to configure password and encryption method of user accounts generated in User Authentication for SNMPv3. - 7.
+Add a new community name or remove an existing community name. - 7.
+SNMPv3 USM User: Allow administrator to configure password and encryption method of user accounts generated in User Authentication for SNMPv3. - 8.
 Trap Destination: View the registered SNMP trap destination list.
-Add a new trap destination or remove an existing trap destination. - 8.
+Add a new trap destination or remove an existing trap destination. - 9.
 Trap Configuration: View the Managed Switch trap configuration.
-Enable or disable a specific trap. - 9.
+Enable or disable a specific trap. - 10.
 Syslog Configuration: Set up the Mal-attempt Log server's configuration.

-4.3.1 Network Configuration
+4.4.1 Network Configuration